chenerinv/Linac_WireScan_Advanced/README.md

 ## Completed Tasks
-- fix plotting spacing:
- - separate the three subplots in the liveplot into three separate tk frames and three separate plots (or two, if it's the two-wire)
+- fix plotting spacing: separate the three subplots in the liveplot into three separate tk frames and three separate plots (or two, if it's the two-wire)
 - fix csv/dict parsing when there's an empty list/no data?
 - abort / lockedentries deadlock - thank you Rich
 - improve the protections on starting a new scan when one is existing -- add a finally event? i think it could be that you abort scan but something stalls on the finally statement and the new scan is given the go ahead even though the previous is unfinished because it's techincally set, but not joined. i agree that joining is not helpful here -- i must have lockentries accessed from the finally statement, and i cannot join from mainthread. fine.
 - assemble metadata collection & the requisite file (see notebook pg.
-79)
- - timestamp
- - folder
- - direction
- - event
- - user comment
- - source L:SOURCE
- - D7TOR
- - pulse length
- - frequency
- - (eventually) collimator status
+79): timestamp, folder, direction, event, user comment, source L:SOURCE, D7TOR, pulse length, frequency, (eventually) collimator status
 - bug when you choose an event that isn't in the timeline at the moment...i think it can't break the acsys loop because it's not getting any events?? add a timer for finding event? - fixed by adding a periodic readback at tag -1...
 - add messagebox message about scan completion
 - add wires out button functionality, incorporate it into abort